Mammoth Cave National Park & More

 Jerry is amazing, a humble fast talker who gives an impassioned tour full of geological but also deeply personal facts, we were extremely lucky to have him guide us through the caves.

-Our tour took us on a fast decent through thin crevices and wet walls, until eventually we hit the start of our walk, just a couple of hundred feet below ground.
+Our tour took us on a fast descent through thin crevices and wet walls, until eventually, we hit the start of our walk, just a couple of hundred feet below ground.
 This is not something to be taken lightly, these stairs were designed around the shape of the cave and are an amazing example of what modern technology can achieve.
-However that still didn’t stop the family in front commenting every other step that an elevator would be an easier option.
+However, that still didn’t stop the family in front commenting every other step that an elevator would be an easier option.
 I personally thought they only added to the adventure and despite being the longest cave system ever found, it’s not all that deep.

-We made our way into a chamber where Jerry gave a talk about the early explorers, before shutting down the cave’s light system, allowing us be immersed in total, unnerving darkness.
+We made our way into a chamber where Jerry gave a talk about the early explorers, before shutting down the cave’s light system, allowing us to be immersed in total, unnerving darkness.
 After ten or fifteen seconds I searched the various corners of the cavern, waiting for some dismal glow to find its way to my pupils, but no. There’s something striking about the revelation that you’re entirely cut off from sunlight.

-The last section of the cave we explored on our 2 hour tour was a wonderful area full of stalagmites and stalactites.
+The last section of the cave we explored on our 2-hour tour was a wonderful area full of stalagmites and stalactites.
 The natural sculptures have formed over long periods of time to create gothic looking formations which leave you absolutely in awe.
-They look like something off of a movie set or like they should be attached to a giants hand and on close inspection the build up is a texture like nothing you have seen before or can even describe.
+They look like something off of a movie set or like they should be attached to a giants hand and on close inspection the build-up is a texture like nothing you have seen before or can even describe.

 The next day we explored a little, the town of Bowling Green has a nice little brewery, and we enjoyed a meal in the hipster, craft beer haven.
-Our best find however lay perhaps an hour north.
+Our best find, however, lay perhaps an hour north.
 Apparently the most beautiful town in the USA, and certainly the prettiest in Kentucky, Bardstown held up to our scrutiny.
 Though mostly closed being a Sunday in Kentucky, it was extremely easy on the eye and filled with taverns, cafe’s, craft stores and more bourbon distilleries than you can count on one hand.

 Pat’s Place, a small cafe owned by Patricia Adams is a quaint little store on the main street which boasts the ‘best burger in town’.
 We stocked up on coffee and eggs before we had to hit the road home.
 As we sipped coffee and let our food settle, we landed on two main conclusions: firstly, like the caves, much of Kentucky is a mystery and needs further exploring, and finally, we’re coming back.